Yuooz/Yuooz.github.io/index.md

 Introduce the project:
 - Users can choose to help the character face the truth or let the character stay in his/her own world of make-believed.
 - What is the goal?
-Try to give the character the happy ending...or there is no happy ending...:D How to achieve it?
-Follow your heart and make decision.
-- (There are 3 endings.)
-1.self-awakening 2.happy ending...?:D 3.face the reality
+Help traveler find the way out!
 - Make people want to read more about your project!